shivamvermadev/Design-Patterns/README.md

 - Design patterns are the principles for OOP, using design pattern we design manageable, scalable software design, which helps us when we scale.

 ### `Note: Inheritance is an "is-a" relationship.
 Composition is a "has-a"`.
+### Aggregation: Object A contains Object B; B can live without A.
+### Composition: Object A consists of Object B. A manages life-cycle of B; B can't live without A

 - You do composition by having an instance of another class C as a field of your class, instead of extending C. A good example where composition would've been a lot better than inheritance is java.util.Stack, which currently extends java.util.Vector.
 This is now considered a blunder.
 A stack "is-NOT-a" vector; you should not be allowed to insert and remove elements arbitrarily.
 It should've been composition instead.
 - Unfortunately it's too late to rectify this design mistake, since changing the inheritance hierarchy now would break compatibility with existing code.
 Had Stack used composition instead of inheritance, it can always be modified to use another data structure without violating the API.
 - composition: which is delegating work to other objects.